-In short, the helix bike ramp Shah asks RIOC’s board to approve is as dangerous as it is misrepresented.
+In short, the helix bike ramp Shah asked RIOC’s board to approve is as dangerous as it is misrepresented.

 As Frank Farance pointed out when this horrible plan resurfaced, last fall, the Dewberry/RIOC design moves bicycles away from the car helix only through birthing worse hazards than those now in place.

-Best seen on Page 20, the dimwitted Dewberry/RIOC plan forces bike riders in both directions to cross lanes of car traffic, which doesn’t happen now.
+Best seen on Page 20, the dimwitted Dewberry/RIOC plan forces bike riders in both directions to cross lanes of car traffic, which never happened before.
 Worse yet, riders must share not one, but two bike lines with cars, one on each side of the bridge.